pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 :::{admonition} A brief history of conda's evolution
 :class: note

-The conda ecosystem evolved years ago to provide support for and simplify the process of managing software dependencies in scientific The conda ecosystem evolved years ago to provide support for, and simplify the process of, managing software dependencies in scientific Python projects.
+The conda ecosystem evolved years ago to provide support for, and simplify the process of, managing software dependencies in scientific Python projects.